The Great Cloud Exodus: Part I

 The US CLOUD Act: The Long Arm of Washington

 The US CLOUD Act (Clarifying Lawful Overseas Use of Data Act), enacted in 2018, has fundamentally changed the playing field.
-This law requires American technology companies to hand over user data to American judicial authorities, regardless of where that data is physically stored.
+This law requires American tech companies to hand over user data to American judicial authorities, regardless of where that data is physically stored.

 A Dutch judge has no say in this matter.
 This creates a direct conflict with the European GDPR, which imposes strict conditions on sharing personal data with countries outside the EU.
-Organizations find themselves in a legal vise: complying with the American warrant means violating European privacy legislation, and vice versa.
+Organizations thus find themselves in a legal vise: complying with the American warrant means violating European privacy legislation, and vice versa.

 FISA 702: Unmarked Surveillance

-Even more intrusive is Section 702 of the Foreign Intelligence Surveillance Act (FISA).
+Even more intrusive is section 702 of the Foreign Intelligence Surveillance Act (FISA).
 This legislation allows American intelligence agencies such as the NSA to intercept, collect, and analyze communications of non-Americans located outside the United States.

 The OVH-Canada Case: The End of Naivety

-In the case concerning OVHcloud, a French company that positions itself as the sovereign European counterpart to AWS and Azure, the Royal Canadian Mounted Police (RCMP) demanded access to customer data.
+That concerns about the CLOUD Act are not academic theories is proven by a recent and shocking ruling from a Canadian court in 2024 regarding OVHcloud, a French company that positions itself as the sovereign European counterpart to AWS and Azure.
+The Royal Canadian Mounted Police (RCMP) demanded access to customer data.
 However, this data was not in Canada, but on servers in France, the United Kingdom, and Australia.
 The data belonged to customers who had nothing to do with Canada.

 This ruling hit the European tech community like a bomb.
 OVHcloud was forced into an impossible dilemma: